AndreasHeger/gat/doc/usage.rst

       the fold enrichment, given by the ratio observed / expected l2fold
-      log2 of the fold enrichment value pvalue_
+      log2 of the fold enrichment value pvalue
-      the pvalue_ of enrichment/depletion
+      the :term:`p-value` of enrichment/depletion
    qvalue
-      a multiple-testing corrected :term:`pvalue`.
+      a multiple-testing corrected :term:`p-value`.
 See
       `multiple testing correction`_.

 Additionally, there are the following columns: